tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 ## Data Import and Cleaning

-This notebook uses a Tiawanese credit card dataset provided by the University of California Irvine.
+This notebook uses a Taiwanese credit card dataset provided by the University of California Irvine.
 Let's begin by importing our data downloaded at `https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset#UCI_Credit_Card.csv`.

 ```python
 df_credit = pd.read_csv('/Users/tnightengale/Desktop/Kaggle/Credit_Fraud/UCI_Credit_Card.csv')
 ```

-Let's use pandas to checkout the data and beging the process of cleaning it.
+Let's use pandas to checkout the data and begin the process of cleaning it.
 We'll start by examining the top entries of the dataset, as well as the documentation for the included features.

 ```python